blad/rebote/README.md

 This library was inspired by [bouce](https://www.npmjs.com/package/bounce).
-However, `bounce` has additional dependencies on [hoek](https://www.npmjs.com/package/hoek) and [boom](https://www.npmjs.com/package/boom) which are related to node's [hapi](https://www.npmjs.com/package/hapi) which may contain code mean for not and not the browser.
+However, `bounce` has additional dependencies on [hoek](https://www.npmjs.com/package/hoek) and [boom](https://www.npmjs.com/package/boom) which are related to node's [hapi](https://www.npmjs.com/package/hapi) which may contain code mean for node and not the browser.

 Rebote aims to be free of platform specific dependencies and usable in both node and